bruceyoungsysu/bruceyoungsysu.github.io/_posts/2019-01-29-Picture-Style-Transfer-with-CNN.md

 (From: http://cs231n.stanford.edu/slides/2017/cs231n_2017_lecture9.pdf)

 The layers of 'conv1_1',  'conv2_1', 'conv3_1', 'conv4_1',and 'conv5_1' are used as content layers to extract content features of different dimensions.
 Each of the above layers has defined a series of filter banks which varies with the postion of the layer in the network.
-We assume layer \(l\) has number of $N_l​$ filter and each filter has dimension of $M_l​$.
-If the original image is $p​$ and generated image is $f​$, the square loss of content layer $l​$ is defined as:
+We assume layer \(l\) has number of $N_l$ filter and each filter has dimension of $M_l$.
+If the original image is $p$ and generated image is $f$, the square loss of content layer $l$ is defined as:
 $$
 \begin{align*}
 L_{content}(p,g,l)=1/2 (\Sigma_{ij} (G^l-P^l)_{ij})^2